I am treasurer for a small NGO called BODHI. We get a few donations via Paypal.

 However BODHI never received any money.
 As I had made an error (now fixed) it was very embarrassing.
 I felt mortified, and contacted all the donors to explain they may have been defrauded.
 In the end, thankfully, no one lost any money.
 The funds people had tried to send to us were returned.
 They were not stolen.

-However, before I knew the full explanation I thought the website (which I maintain) had been hacked.
-But I could not understand why a hacker would arrange software to send me a message notifying of the donation and thus, a potential problem.
+Before I knew the full explanation I thought we had been hacked.
+But I couldn't understand why a hacker would arrange software to send me a message notifying of the donation and thus, alerting me to the potential problem.
 It would be much more clever if they could trick donors into thinking money had been sent but without letting me know.
 After all, not every donor would email me to let me know.

 So I turned to the PayPal help site.
-It proved an utter waste of about five extremely frustrating and anxious hours.
+It proved an utter waste of five frustrating and anxious hours.
 I gradually realised I was dealing with algorithms, not people.

 There was an option to send the problematic email (the ones from Paypal advising the donation) to an address to see if it was a phishing email (presumably also processed by some form of "artificial intelligence").
 The emails I sent were duly reported as phishing - even though I knew the donations were genuine (and I personally knew the donors).